Chinmaynhegde/Delete_later/README.md

 # Delete_later
-sample repo for git operations
+sample repo for git operations by Chinmay